edge-servers/netjsonconfig/docs/source/general/contributing.rst

     workon netjsonconfig  # activate virtualenv
     pip install -r requirements-test.txt

-Before committing your work, run ``openwisp-qa-format`` to format the code according to our `python code conventions <https://openwisp.io/docs/developer/contributing.html#python-code-conventions>`_:
+Before committing your work, run ``immunity-qa-format`` to format the code according to our `python code conventions <https://immunity.io/docs/developer/contributing.html#python-code-conventions>`_:

 .. code-block:: shell

-    openwisp-qa-format
+    immunity-qa-format

 Then, you can run the QA checks with: